Biology for Kids: The Movement of Substances in and out of Cells

 - If the situation is reversed and too much water leaves the cell, also by osmosis, then the cell can dehydrate and die.

-A complex of chemical mechanisms ensure that, in a healthy animal, the tissue fluid surrounding the cells is maintained at an equal concentration to that of the cytoplasm.
+A complex of chemical mechanisms ensures that, in a healthy animal, the tissue fluid surrounding the cells is maintained at an equal concentration to that of the cytoplasm.

 Turgid Plant Cells